 Leave one photocopy at home!
 And take one with you, but keep it in an alternative place to your passport.
 This way it's MUCH EASIER to get hold of a replacement if the 'unthinkable' happens and your passport is lost or stolen.
 You guessed it...

-Esther says: You might find these links useful -
+We think: You might find these links useful -

 Wherever you go, make sure you find out what you can about local laws and customs.Never assume that things are just the same as at 'home'.

-Esther's tip: You can also find additional useful information here for your Dominican Republic vacation:
+Another tip: You can also find additional useful information here for your Dominican Republic vacation: